How to fit a chimney liner

 Connect your long rope to the short rope connected to the cone.
 Connect a weight to the other end of that long rope.
 Take the weight to the top of the chimney and lower it down slowly until your helper has it.

 Feed the liner down the chimney.
 Your helper is pulling and you are pushing.
-Hopefully the liner will slip easily down the chimney and within minutes your helper is shouting “yeeeeehaaaaaa!” as he spits soot from his mouth and the cone enters the fireplace (more likely a swift outcome with a large chimney or a 5″ liner).
-It is often good to have a third person running in and out of the house passing messages from you to your helper.
+Hopefully the liner will slip easily down the chimney and within minutes your helper is shouting “yeeeeehaaaaaa!” as he spits soot from his mouth.
+The cone enters the fireplace (more likely a swift outcome with a large chimney or a 5″ liner).
+It is often good to have a third person running in and out of the house passing messages from you to your helper, somebody calm and smiling.

-If it will not go then you have to start thinking why?
-If it is in the first few metres then it will likely be getting stuck in the loft area (where chimney flues often split away from each other and run off to their various rooms).
+If it will not go then you have to start thinking - why?
+If it is in the first few metres from the top then it will likely be getting stuck in the loft area (where chimney flues often split away from each other and run off to their various rooms).

-If the liner does get stuck here then you can try the following to fit your chimney liner:
+If the liner does get stuck here then you can try the following:

 Try “turning the liner 90 degrees” whilst you and your helper attempt to pull push as before.
 This works if the liner has turned one bend and is not set up for the next bend (has bent itself to point the wrong way).
 Then try 180 degrees.
 Any “spinning” is a lot easier for a double bend lower down in the chimney than this high up though; due to the sheer amount of liner sticking out of the chimney and lying on the roof.